astronomer/docs/astro/runtime-release-notes.md

 For example, to use Python 3.8 in Astro Runtime 9.0.0, you would replace the image tag in your Astro project Dockerfile with `quay.io/astronomer/astro-runtime:9.0.0-python-3.8`.

-As part of this change, the base image for a given Astro Runtime version now uses the same Python version as the Apache Airflow release it's bundled with.
-In Runtime 9.0.0, that version is Python 3.11.
-If you want to ensure that you keep using the same version of Python across multiple Astro Runtime upgrades, Astronomer recommends that you begin to use the Python distribution for your required Python version.
+To keep using the same version of Python across multiple Astro Runtime upgrades, Astronomer recommends that you begin to use the Python distribution for your required Python version.

 ### Upgrade to Python 3.11